 Commercial and residential premises liability situations are often complicated and it is not recommended that you move forward with a claim before understanding your situation.
 The experienced premises liability attorneys at our firm utilize years of courtroom and civil litigation experience to ensure our clients the best possible result for their case

-Because premises liability and inadequate security cases are unfamiliar to most of us, our firm offers free initial consultations so that you can understand your options before making an important decision.
-If you have a question, call our offices or contact us online to discuss your case and set up a free initial consultation.
+Because premises liability and inadequate security cases are unfamiliar to most of us, our firm offers initial consultations so that you can understand your options before making an important decision.
+If you have a question, call our offices or contact us online to discuss your case and set up an initial consultation.